YosysHQ/yosys/.github/PULL_REQUEST_TEMPLATE.md

 _Make sure your change comes with tests.
 If not possible, share how a reviewer might evaluate it._

-_These template prompts can be deleted when you're done responding to them_
+_These template prompts can be deleted when you're done responding to them._